 The Foil-Faced Bubble Wrap Sham – Understanding Radiant Barriers

-Green Building Advisor recently wrote an article about foil-faced bubble wrap and did a balanced job of it.
-They presented the pros and cons and gave anecdotal evidence of this product having solved condensation problems.
+Scott Gibson at Green Building Advisor (GBA) recently wrote an article about foil-faced bubble wrap and did a balanced job of it.
+He presented the pros and cons and gave anecdotal evidence of this product having solved condensation problems.

 I’ll grant that foil-faced bubble wrap has its applications, as the GBA article proclaimed.
 I’ve just never seen it installed in a way that would allow the product to do what it does best – reduce radiant heat gain.

-First of all, let's be clear.
+First of all, let’s be clear.
 Foil-faced bubble wrap is a radiant barrier.
-It's not insulation.
-A radiant barrier reduces heat transfer by radiation and has two excellent applications in homes.
-Insulation reduces heat transfer by conduction through solid materials.
+It’s not insulation.
+A radiant barrier reduces heat transfer by radiation and has two good applications in homes.
+Insulation reduces heat transfer by conduction, convection, and radiation through solid materials.